TTC By-law No. 1

 q) “TTC property” means all lands, facilities, structures, stations and vehicles owned, leased, occupied or maintained by the TTC, but does not include a highway as defined in the City of Toronto Act;

-r) “TTC Transit Enforcement Officer” means a person employed by the TTC and appointed as a Transit Enforcement Officer in accordance with the Police Services Act, R.S.O.
+r) “TTC Special Constable” means a person employed by the TTC and appointed as a Special Constable in accordance with the Police Services Act, R.S.O.
 1990, c.
 P.15, as amended.

 s) “TTC vehicle” means any motorized transportation equipment operated by or on behalf of the TTC and includes but is not limited to buses, streetcars, rapid transit trains, subway trains, light rail vehicles, wheel-trans vehicles and automobiles;